-You may be aware of our freeware RegOwnit, that lets you take full control of Windows registry keys easily.
+You may be aware of our freeware RegOwnit, which lets you take full control of Windows registry keys easily.
 RegOwnershipEx is another free utility that lets you explore the registry keys and take ownership.
 This process can also be done from Windows, itself but it is a bit of a hassle doing it manually.
 RegOwnershipEx can do this task in just seconds.
-The software is available in portable version only and includes different files for Windows 8 and Windows 7 OS.
+The software is available in a portable version only and includes different files for Windows 10/8/7 OS.

 Note: Before making changes to your system, it is recommended to back up the registry else create a system restore point so that you can restore your PC if anything goes wrong.